samnam298/CapstoneFinancialTracker/README.md

 and expenses without using complex accounting software.

 ## User Stories
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+-The user should be able to enter transaction details (date, time, description, vendor, and amount) through the console or input form.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+-After each input or action, the application should display confirmation messages or prompts.
 ## Setup
 Open IntelliJ → create a new Java Project. make a package named com.pluralsight.